api3dao/contracts/docs/README.md

 > [!WARNING]
 > [OEV Network has been deprecated,](https://x.com/Api3DAO/status/1982840223752212907) and any on-chain OEV auctions will be held on existing chains.
 > These docs were written with OEV Network in mind, and are left as is for historical reference.
+>
+> TODO: Add note about the case with no on-chain auctions.